Hiring A Freelance Book Editor

 When hiring a developmental editor, you will quickly discover that there is no set qualification for a developmental editor.
 Anyone can simply declare themselves a developmental editor.

-This means that the onus is on the writer to ensure they are employing the best possible freelance editor.
+This means that the onus is on the writer to ensure they are employing the best possible book editor.
 Though there is no set qualification for a developmental editor, there are several things you can look out for that will indicate that the editor is suitable for your book.

 The most important of these will be that the editor has at least a graduate-level qualification, and most probably, a postgraduate level qualification.
 It is becoming increasingly common to find editors with degrees in creative writing-related subjects.
 This is especially true for postgraduate creative writing qualifications such as master's degrees.
 This is not to say that a degree in creative writing (or equivalent subject) is essential.
 Still, it is a good indication that the editor has the necessary understanding to provide the type of feedback you need to lift your book to the next level.